jaalto/project--shell-script-performance-and-portability/README.md

 environment.
 See the command `wsl --list
 --onlline`.

-## 4.3 WRITING POSIX COMPLIANT SHELL SCRIPS
+## 4.3 WRITING PORTABLE SHELL SCRIPS

 As this document is more focused on
 Linux, macOS, and BSD compatibility,